 Although the difference between’ weight’ and ‘fat’ seems trivial, it’s actually huge.

-By focusing on losing fat instead of just weight, you’re doing your body an enormous favour.
+By focusing on losing fat instead of just weight you are doing your body an enormous favour.

-You’re taking a different, qualitative approach, and instead of just losing X amount of pounds, you will achieve something much greater, which is body recomposition.
+You are taking a different, qualitative approach, and instead of just losing a certain amount of kilograms, you will achieve something much greater, which is body recomposition.

 This means that the overall structure of your body will change.

-Put simpler, by focusing on body recomposition, instead of just weight loss, you’ll maintain or even increase your muscle mass while simultaneously losing fat.
+Put simply, by focusing on body recomposition, instead of just weight loss, you will maintain or even increase your muscle mass while simultaneously losing fat.
 That means your muscle to fat ratio will improve, and you’ll have relatively more muscle mass than you had before.

 The skinny-fat look usually happens when someone focuses on losing weight alone.
 Sure, they’ll lose fat, but with it, they’ll also lose their precious, hard-earned muscles too!

-This is not only unhealthy, as muscles have a positive role in the body, supporting bones, and making you move easier, work out better, etc., but it’s also not very wise.
+This is not only unhealthy, as muscles have a positive role in the body, supporting bones, allowing you to move easier, work out better etc, but it’s also not very wise.

 How to focus on losing fat?